 - Mixing and kneading dough builds fine motor skills and muscles in the hands.
 Plus, it’s a sensory activity, too.

 - Do some nature-based studies by making birdseed cookies for the birds.
 It’s another fun math, science, and sensory project that’s just right for young children.
 Here is a printable recipe that you can make together after reading this story.
 (PDF PRINTABLE)

 If you love Frog and Toad books, don’t miss the musical!
 The songs are delightful and so much fun!
 Each one is based on different Frog and Toad stories, like The Letter.
 I was lucky enough to see this musical live.
 Now, listening to the songs with my kids brings us lots of joy.
 It’s not to be missed for any Frog and Toad fans out there.

-No matter what Frog and Toad book you choose, there are lots of ways to continue learning after the last page of the story.
+No matter which of the Frog and Toad books you choose, there are lots of ways to continue learning after the last page of the story.
 Create a Frog and Toad Story activity based on any one of their stories!
 From math to science, literacy to social skills, there is so much to do and learn with these simple tales about two best friends.
 What Frog and Toad Story is your favorite?